Novident/novident-nodes/README.md

   target: targetNode,
   // Determines whether to check if a child is
   // attempting to reinsert itself into its parent
   inside: true,
+  // Usually, put this to true, when sourceNode owner is the same
-  // use this when you will swap the position between
+  // node that the targetNode (since, this usually happens when you
-  // two nodes that are in the same owner
+  // will swap the position between two nodes that are in the same owner)
-  //
-  // we use it, since, child reinserting into its parent checking
-  // will be executed, and we need to notify to the method this
-  // is a swap operation (so, it's normal that owner of
-  // the sourceNode and target are the same one)
   isSwapMove: true,
 )) {
   // Safe to proceed with move operation